MA EPHT - Cancer

 • Direct rates are age-adjusted because cancers do not impact different age groups equally.
 Rates are calculated by applying age-specific cancer rates in an area to the U.S. standard population.

-• Direct rates are provided for 15 cancer types and two leukemia subtypes (acute myeloid leukemia and chronic lymphocytic leukemia) for individuals of all ages.
+• Direct rates are available for 15 types of cancer and two subtypes of leukemia (acute myeloid leukemia and chronic lymphocytic leukemia) for individuals of all ages

-• Direct rates are also provided for childhood cancers for cancers of the brain and central nervous system, leukemia, and two leukemia subtypes (acute lymphoid leukemia and acute myeloid leukemia) for two age groups (0-15 and 0-19 years of age).
+• Direct rates are available for two childhood age groups (0-15 and 0-19 years of age) for cancers of the brain and central nervous system, leukemia, and two leukemia subtypes (acute lymphoid leukemia and acute myeloid leukemia)

 Standardized incidence ratios (SIRs)

-• The observed value is the number of new diagnoses of a particular cancer type that occurred among residents in an area during a given 5-year period.
+• The observed value is the number of new diagnoses of a particular cancer type that occurred among residents of an area during a given 5-year period

 Additional resources